Chapter 4

 Works on: Browsers

-Pricing: UXMetrics is free for unlimited projects, with paid plans starting at $99 per month
+Pricing: UXMetrics is free for three participant results, with paid plans starting at $49/month

 6. kardSort